-Fujifilm X-Pro2 versus Leica M9
+Fujifilm X-Pro2 vs Leica M9

 The Fujifilm X-Pro2 and the Leica M9 are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and September 2009.
 The X-Pro2 is a mirrorless interchangeable lens camera, while the M9 is a rangefinder-style mirrorless.
 The cameras are based on an APS-C (X-Pro2) and a full frame (M9) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Leica provides 18.1 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Leica provides 18.1 MP.